bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-03-09-Udacity_Intro_Programming-2_Intro_Python_2026_03_09.md

 ```

 Note that depending on what we set the mood to be, the turtle draws stars of different colors.

+We will now consider

+$${  \boxed{\textbf{Shell Workshop}} }$$

+[**Welcome**]

+A shell is simply the outermost layer of an operating system.
+It's designed to provide a way for you to interact with the tools and services that your operating system provides.

+The Finder in Mac is an example of a graphical shell (it has graphical user interface, GUI).
+In this course we will learn how to use a computer's text shell (it has command line interface, CLI).

+Different operating systems use different shells.
+Mac and Linux computers use the BASH shell by default.